Full quantum treatment of Rabi oscillation driven by a pulse train and its application in ion-trap quantum computation: Introduction

-Rabi oscillation driven by a quantized continuous-wave (cw) field, accompanied by collapse-revival phenomenon \cite{Cummings1965, Eberly1980,Narozhny1981,Knight1982}, is a typical phenomenon of atom-photon systems.
-However, Rabi oscillation driven by quantized pulse train has not been fully investigated.
-Conceivably, it may have different phenomena compared with that driven by a cw field.
+Rabi oscillation driven by a quantized continuous-wave (cw) field, accompanied by collapse-revival phenomenon \cite{Cummings1965, Eberly1980,Narozhny1981,Knight1982}, is a typical phenomenon of atom--photon systems.
+However, Rabi oscillation driven by a quantized pulse train has not been fully investigated.
+It may have different phenomena from those driven by a cw field.